 Vital Elements to a Logo Design

 Apple’s ‘Think Different’ tagline is short, sweet and to the point.
 One look at those words and you immediately know that using their gadgets will make you stand out.
 So if you really want to tell your customers why they need to buy your product, brainstorm about the descriptor you will use to entice them.

 Bringing all these three factors into consideration will help you develop a logo design which isn’t just unique and distinctive but also memorable and instantly influential.
 Here’s a small infographic about the elements that go into a logo design for easy reference.
+Alternatively, you can also leverage an AI slogan generator that will provide a bunch of unique taglines, so that you can pick the most appropriate one.

+Vital Elements to a Logo Design